-If your child must miss school, please call the school office at 210-438-6870 to report your child's absence.
-If the office staff is not available please leave a message including your child's name, teacher's name and the reason for absence.
-To ensure all students absent from school are accounted for, absences that are not reported are checked by calls to home, parent's work, and other numbers listed on the student's verification form if necessary.
+If your child must miss school, please call the school office at 210-438- 6873 by 8:30 a.m. to report your child's absence.
+If the office staff is not available, please leave a message including your child's name, teacher's name and the reason for absence.
+To ensure all students' absences from school are accounted for, absences that are not reported are checked by calls to home, parent's work, and other numbers listed on the student's verification form if necessary.
 Please make certain these phone numbers are always current and working.
 Once your child returns to school, please send a note to excuse the absence.
 Absences are excused for illness, religious reasons, or bereavement.
+If your phone number, email, or work location changes please notify the school and update your student's enrollment information.